woman taking a true break in a skii lodge instead of working on vacation

 The Value of Being Present

 Vacations offer a rare and beautiful chance to step out of the “doing” mode and be fully present with yourself, your family, and life.
-By resisting the pull to check your phone or “just answer one email,” you open yourself to a deeper connection with the world around you, from a leisurely morning coffee with your partner to exploring a new place with your kids.
-This time away from work can clarify your priorities and help you feel more grounded, giving you a fresh perspective that benefits your personal and professional life long term.
+By resisting the pull to check your phone or “just answer one email,” you open yourself to a deeper connection with the world around you—whether that’s a leisurely morning coffee with your partner or exploring a new city with your kids.

 Finding a Middle Ground: Working in Moderation